The Best Wheelchairs For Seniors for 2025

 Maneuverability

-Look for a wheelchair with good maneuverability, such as one with swivel casters and large rear wheels, primarily if you use it in tight spaces or on uneven terrain.
+Look for a wheelchair with good maneuverability, such as one with swivel casters and large rear wheels, especially if you use it in tight spaces or on uneven terrain.

 Comfort features

-Consider additional features that can increase your comfort, such as adjustable footrests padded and headrests.
+Consider additional features that can increase your comfort, such as adjustable footrests, padded headrests.

 Cost